top of page

 When to visit Yosemite National Park

-Spring (April-May): Waterfalls are at their peak and wildflowers are blooming during springtime.
-The park is not as busy as it will be during summer; however, Tioga and Glacier Point Roads may still be closed due to winter snow.
-Weather: mild during daytime and chilly at night
+Spring (April-May): Expect mild weather during the day and chilly weather at night.
+During spring, waterfalls are at their peak and wildflowers are in full bloom.
+The park is not as busy as it is during summer.
+Note that some roads may still be closed due to winter snow.

 Things to do in Yosemite National Park

-Tunnel View: Tunnel View offers one of the most photographed and iconic views of Yosemite Valley.
-You can easily spot El Capitan, Half Dome, and Bridalveil Falls from this viewpoint.
+Tunnel View: Tunnel View is a lookout that offers one of the most photographed and iconic views of Yosemite Valley.
+From this lookout, you can spot El Capitan, Half Dome, and Bridalveil Falls.

 tunnel view yosemite valley national park